 Marcel Proust’s ‘Remembrance of things past’ is a whopping 4215 pages long, covering seven volumes.
-Thankfully, most of us will never have to plough our way through that particular document however, there are times, in whatever business or industry we’re in when we need to absorb a large amount of information in a small amount of time.
+Thankfully, most of us will never have to plough our way through that particular document however, there are times, in whatever business or industry we’re in, when we need to absorb a large amount of information in a small amount of time, speed reading becomes a necessity.
 Having to read – and understand – a huge book or document can be daunting but, it needn’t be overwhelming.
-At ultimatebanners, reading – and understanding large quantities of content is a big part of what they do and, when it comes to speed reading, they have a few tricks up their sleeve…

 Before wading into a huge reading project, it’s a good idea to scan the book or document first.
 Flip through the pages and take note of chapter and paragraph headings.
 Not only will this give you the gist of the project, it will also highlight the sections that you need to focus on and those which you can skip.